Skip to content

 Let's imagine we are programming a generalised, NxN naughts and crosses program, for example a 5x5 game rather than the usual 3x3.
 This has around 25 factorial possible games and we can't check them all.

-Even worse, the quadratic equation a*x*x + b*x + c = 0 has an infinite number of possible coefficients.
+The quadratic equation a*x*x + b*x + c = 0 has an infinite number of possible coefficients.

 It's important to consider every possible class of cases and to test at least one of every class.